 6.13.1 Description

-Smart parking helps one of the biggest problems on driving in urban areas; finding empty parking spaces and controlling illegal parking.
-Those parking spaces are wide spread and owned by different providers so that it is not easy to access at one place/time.
+Smart parking helps address one of the biggest problems on driving in urban areas; finding empty parking spaces and controlling illegal parking.
+Parking spaces are wide spread and owned by different providers so that it is not easy to find one place/time.